-A ML approach provides a way to solve the computationally taxing task of numerically fitting the shape in a more efficient way by training the neural networks weights and biases with many training samples in a supervised learning approach.
-The network fits correlations between the input data and the output labels, i.e., the two parameters $\tilde{p}{\rm L}$ and $\Delta \tilde{\rho}$ .
-This correlation can then be used to solve for input never seen before.
-The main difference to CSF is that we do not directly adjust the parameters $\tilde{p}{\rm L}$ and $\Delta \tilde{\rho}$ for each new shape separately, but we rather adjust the weights and biases of the neural network once by training with many shapes and can then obtain parameters $\tilde{p}{\rm L}$ and $\Delta \tilde{\rho}$ almost instantly for any new shape without further adjustment.
-ML has recently been used to solve many complex problems and is growing in popularity among scientists, there is, to our best knowledge, no research showing the capabilities of a ML approach for parameter extraction from shape data of pendant drops.
-As a ML framework we use $Keras^{29}$ and $Tensorflow^{30}$ .
+A ML approach provides a way to solve the computationally taxing task of numerically fitting the shape in a more efficient way by training the neural network weights and biases with many training samples in a supervised learning approach.
+The network fits correlations between the input data and the output labels, i.e., the two parameters \tilde{p}L and $\Delta \tilde{\rho}$.
+This correlation can then be used to solve for the input never seen before.
+The main difference to CSF is that we do not directly adjust the parameters \tilde{p}L and $\Delta \tilde{\rho}$ for each new shape separately, but we rather adjust the weights and biases of the neural network once by training with many shapes and can then obtain parameters \tilde{p}L and $\Delta \tilde{\rho}$ almost instantly for any new shape without further adjustment.
+ML has recently been used to solve many complex problems and is growing in popularity among scientists; there is, to the best of our knowledge, no research showing the capabilities of a ML approach for parameter extraction from shape data of pendant drops.
+As a ML framework, we use Keras29 and Tensorflow.30